aredston19/aredston19.Github.io/bank.md

 # World Bank SQL Project #

-Data Career JumpStart week 4.
-In this module I’m exploring SQL, a crucial tool for data analysts when exploring large data sets.
-SQL allows you to query your data and find important insights in a matter or no time.
+For my latest Data Career Jumpstart project, I dive into the world of SQL.
+Last week I mentioned a few of the most important SQL commands, and in this project I show examples of how and when to use each of the functions and introduce several more.
+SQL is a crucial tool for data analysts when exploring large data sets.
+SQL allows you to manage and query your data in order to find important insights in a matter of no time.

-In this module I am analyzing data from the world bank about loans made by the International Development Agency (IDA) to different countries.
-The csv file contains 30 data points (columns) for 1,109,994 records (rows), which would make it almost impossible to analyze in excel.
-With that much data an excel workbook is incapable of performing even the most basic calculation tasks like sum, count, etc. Much less trying to perform a more intensive task like a v-lookup or pivot table.
+In this project I am analyzing data from the world bank about loans made by the International Development Agency (IDA) to different countries.
+The csv file contains 30 data points (columns) including: country name, project ID, loan amount, etc. for 1,109,994 records (rows).
+With that much data an excel workbook is incapable of performing even the most basic calculation tasks like sum, count, etc, much less trying to perform a more intensive task like a v-lookup or pivot table.
+The volume of this dataset makes it nearly impossible to analyze in excel, which is when SQL comes in to save the day.

-When we turn our attention to SQL, it is important to know what we are looking for.
-In order to see the data we are working with we begin with the most basic of queries.

 SQL is a vast landscape and there is a .
 Today I’ll introduce 10 of the most important commands in SQL: